christophstrasen/WorldObserver/docs/guides/interest.md

 The merge is designed so that the system can satisfy everyone at once:
 - `radius` / `zRange`: the merged `desired` tends toward the **largest** requested area.
 - `staleness` / `cooldown`: the merged `desired` tends toward the **smallest** requested freshness/emit intervals.
 - For `squares`, merging happens per scope + target identity (same target only).
-Overlapping but distinct targets are not merged.
+  - `target.kind = "player"` is WO-owned and merges across mods.
+  - `target.kind = "square"` is mod-owned and intentionally does **not** merge across mods, even if coordinates match.

 Then an adaptive policy picks an effective level based on runtime pressure:
 - Degrade order is: **increase staleness → reduce radius → increase cooldown**.